frederic-perez/AmE-dictionary/data/dictionary.md

 __impinge on/upon somebody/something__ _v_ :two: (impinging) To have a harmful effect on someone or something.
 __impinge__ _v_ :two::hammer:
 __impish__ _adj_ Of or befitting an imp; mischievous. _Impish sense of humor._
+__implacable__ _adj_ /im-PLAK-uh-bul/ Not capable of being appeased, significantly changed, or mitigated; not placable.
 __implausible__
 __implement__ _n_ :two: A utensil or tool, especially one with a specific purpose.
 __implode__ _v_